 SharePoint Online PowerShell to Create Site Collection

-Now you can access SharePoint Online from PowerShell
+Now you can access SharePoint Online from PowerShell (From PowerShell console/SharePoint Online Management Shell or from PowerShell ISE).

 #Lets create a new Site collection: New-SPOSite -Url https://salaudeen.sharepoint.com/sites/Sales ` -Owner [email protected] -StorageQuota 1000 -Title "Sales Site"